Who can apply?

 What is the focus of the next round?

 In addition to the areas of civic tech, data literacy, data security, and software infrastructure, we choose focus areas for the funding rounds.
-The fifth round has the focus “Let machines learn – future technologies!”.
+The sixth round has the focus “Commit – renew the system”.

 How complicated is the application process?